j2store/userguide/new_currency.md

 * Value

     This option is used to set the default currency.
 If the value is set be **1.00000** for a particular currency, it will serve as the default currency.
+All other currencies will be in relation with this.
+For e.g., if US $ is been set the value 1, it will be the default currency and the corresponding value will be 0.81 for Euro.

 * Status